 Detroit suffered badly in the depression of the 1930s but it flourished again with the Second World War. by 1950 the population of Detroit was almost 1.85 million.
 In the 1950s and 1960s Detroit continued to thrive.
 The Northland Center was the first shopping mall in the USA when it opened in 1954.

 In 1963 Martin Luther King gave a speech in Detroit.
 However in 1967 there was a huge riot in Detroit which left 43 people dead.
 Meanwhile in the 1960s Detroit became famous for Motown.

 In the late 20th century Detroit entered a period of decline.
 Its industries were struck by recession and its population shrank.

 On the other hand Coleman Young became the first African American mayor of Detroit in 1974 and the first section of the Renaissance Center opened in 1977.
 A monument to the boxer Joe Louis was erected in Detroit in 1986.
 The One Detroit Center was built in 1993.

 21st Century Detroit

 In the early 21st century Detroit continued to decline.
 However 2001 a statue of the French founder of Detroit Antoine de la Mothe was erected in the city.
 Meanwhile Comerica Park opened in 2000 and Ford Field opened in 2002.
-Today the population of Detroit is 713,000.
+In 2017 population of Detroit was 673,000.
 (It has fallen drastically since its peak of nearly 1.85 million in 1950).
 Then in 2013 the city of Detroit applied for bankruptcy.
 However it exited bankruptcy in 2014.